SombreWolf/RogueLi-ePythonM1/README.md

 #Etheral Loop

 ##Installation
-* It is important to keep al the folder in the same path as the .py files
+* It is important to keep all the folders in the same path as the .py files
 * The bdd used the library pickle to save objects and to load them
+* We use also the library platform

 ##To play
 * You only need to launch the main and so it is finish
 * Some features are in an old school way so all interactions are not displayed on purpose
+* The player is represented by the char '@'
+* The merchants are represented by the char '$'
+* The walls are represented by the char '#'
+* The cases were you can move without interactions are the char '.'
+* The case to change level of map is represented by the char '▓'
+* All others characters will be monsters